christopher-hakkaart/nextflow/docs/workflow.md

 - {ref}`stdlib-types-path`
 - {ref}`stdlib-types-string`

-Parameters can be used in the entry workflow:
+You can use parameters in the entry workflow:

 ```nextflow
 workflow {